“Miss Flores’ company would be vastly preferable to your own.”

 Celia: “I’d thought it was for punishment.
 I was wondering if he’d been a bad boy.”

-GM: “Good boys and girls wouldn’t be sitting in this room,” says Ferris.
+GM: “Good boys and girls wouldn’t be sitting in this room,” says the man.

 Caroline: “I think, as with most things, that’s always a matter of perspective,” Caroline adds.
 “I’m certain some people might feel that way about him.”